 Table of Contents

-How long does it take for coffee to wear off?
+How long does it take for corn to come out in poop?